AlexZettler/Python-Project-Starter/README.md

 **********************
 Python Project Starter
 **********************
-This project is written in python and assists in the creation of initializing new projects.
+This project is written in python to streamline the initialization new projects.

 Requirements: